patiee/juno-indexer/Readme.md

 }
 ```

+Some messages like `msg_execute_contracts` don't have code id inside transaction and connection with Juno grcp is required to fetch this data.
+Please make sure that you update config with right endpoint.

 ## Graphql for contract messages
 Subquery won't catch new entities, but we can start new graphql server for hosting them all from database.
 Inside `juno-contracts-indexer` you can start hosting graphql server with: